-Not only can you select your repayment terms, many lenders also offer low or even no origination fees.
-This process is often much more transparent than that of a car dealership, where you’re more susceptible to paying for add-ons and extra fees.
+Not only can you select your repayment terms, but many lenders also offer low or even no origination fees.
+The process is often much more transparent than at a car dealership.
+At a dealership, you’re more likely to pay for add-ons and extra fees.

 Base Negotiations on the Manufacturer’s Invoice

 This may sound surprising, but you can ask to see the invoice the dealership paid for the vehicle you’d like to purchase.
-While you’re not going to get the wholesale price, it gives you an idea of the profit margin they’re are hoping to get with the Manufacturer’s Suggested Retail Price.
+You’re not going to get the wholesale price.
+But, it does give you an idea of the profit margin they’re are hoping to get with the Manufacturer’s Suggested Retail Price.

 Some dealers might be prepared for you to ask for this information and show you a dealer generated invoice rather than the original copy from the manufacturer.
 The sticker price on the dealer’s invoice includes optional add-ons which inflate the price.

-A manufacturer’s invoice, on the other hand, will be addressed to the car dealership and only includes the price of upgrades that are already on the vehicle, such as a leather interior or sunroof.
+A manufacturer’s invoice, on the other hand, will be addressed to the car dealership.
+It only includes the price of upgrades that are already on the vehicle, such as a leather interior or sunroof.